+As our daily life becomes ever more online so do services that we need and use.
+Online estate agents have become quite common.
 Using an online agent to sell your home can save you hundreds or thousands of pounds.
 But selling your home is a risky business and involves the probably the biggest financial transaction you will ever make.

 Whether you are looking at PurpleBricks, eMoov, Tepilo, HouseSimple or YOPA, you’ll need to know what to watch for.

 Online estate agents are often cheaper than conventional high street estate agents.
 They vary in terms of what packages and prices they offer.

 Fees for online estate agents vary, but can start as low as a £300.
 This might be a flat rate fee paid upfront.
 Other pricing plans vary, and most offer payment on completion, but that can cost more.
 If you want an agent to conduct viewings, this can cost extra.

 High street agents typically charge around 1.5% of the sale price, or a pre-agreed fixed fee.
 For example, even on a 1.5% commission you will pay £4,500 if you sell your home for £300,000.
 This is a huge amount compared to online agents where packages range from about £300 to £1000.

 Online estate agents will advertise online on websites like Zoopla, Rightmove, Primelocation.
 Some will also use national newspapers.